 A series of private, confidential presentations by the women applicant submitters or individually designated female colleagues of oncology start-up company or venture teams.

 PowerPoint or similar presentation formats are required, and must be delivered—verbally and visually—in English.
-Presenters are to be on-site well in advance of their predesignated time slot, and abide by the maximum 30-minute time limit—including segue and the judging committee feedback and questioning periods—which will be strictly enforced per presentation.
+Presenters are to be on-site well in advance of their predesignated time slot, and abide by the to-be-determined time limit (depending on the number of finalists, this will range from a minimum of 30 minutes to a maximum of 45 minutes, including segue and the judging committee feedback and questioning periods), which will be strictly enforced per presentation.

-After the conclusion of the event, at an evening reception and award dinner, the two highest rated companies or venture teams among the finalists will be highlighted.
+After the conclusion of the event, at an evening reception and award dinner, the two highest rated companies or venture teams among the finalists will be highlighted, and cash awards of $3,000 and $2,000 granted to the winner and runner-up, respectively.
 All finalist presenters are required to reconvene and be present for the reception and award dinner, at which group photographs will also be taken.

 Over the following few weeks, the AIM-HI Accelerator Fund will perform detailed due diligence on and communicate with these, the top two Women’s Venture Competition finalists, in order to determine allocation of up to $300,000 in AIM-HI investment into the business deemed to have the stronger potential for return and cancer patient impact.